Illustration: Bertrand Lachance

 As soon as the first teeth start to appear, brush them at least twice a day.

-Brushing before bed is the most important time to brush.
+Before bed is the most important time to brush your baby’s teeth.
+Ideally, a toothbrush should be the last thing to come in contact with your baby’s mouth before bedtime.
 There is less saliva in your baby’s mouth when she’s sleeping, which means tooth decay can develop and progress more easily.

 If your child wants to brush her teeth herself, encourage her, and then do a final brushing.
 Since children love to imitate, you can also brush your teeth at the same time.